Zeno of Elea

-Zeno of Elea (/ˈziːnoʊ...ˈɛliə/; Ζήνων ὁ Ἐλεᾱ́της; c.
-490) was a pre-Socratic Greek philosopher from Elea, in Southern Italy (Magna Graecia).
+Zeno of Elea (/ˈziːnoʊ...ˈɛliə/; Ζήνων ὁ Ἐλεάτης; c.
+490) was a pre-Socratic Greek philosopher from Elea, in what is now Southern Italy (Magna Graecia).
 He was a student of Parmenides and one of the Eleatics.
 Zeno defended his instructor's belief in monism, the idea that only one single entity exists that makes up all of reality.
 He rejected the existence of space, time, and motion.
 To disprove these concepts, he developed a series of paradoxes to demonstrate why they are impossible.
 Though his original writings are lost, subsequent descriptions by Plato, Aristotle, Diogenes Laertius, and Simplicius of Cilicia have allowed study of his ideas.

 Zeno's arguments are divided into two different types: his arguments against plurality, or the existence of multiple objects, and his arguments against motion.
 Those against plurality suggest that for anything to exist, it must be divisible infinitely, meaning it would necessarily have both infinite mass and no mass simultaneously.
 Those against motion invoke the idea that distance must be divisible infinitely, meaning infinite steps would be required to cross any distance.

 Zeno's philosophy is still debated in the present day, and no solution to his paradoxes has been agreed upon by philosophers.
 His paradoxes have influenced philosophy and mathematics, both in ancient and modern times.
 Many of his ideas have been challenged by modern developments in physics and mathematics, such as atomic theory, mathematical limits, and set theory.